lydiasama/lydiasama/README.md

 ### Hello, world!👋 I'm Lydiasama

-👩🏻‍💻 I’m currently working on Nimble (Thailand) Co., Ltd.
+👩🏻‍💻 I’m currently working at Nimble (Thailand) Co., Ltd.

 💭 I'm excited to share my stat with you: 👇🏻